xkubov/django-is-core/docs/installation.rst

  * **django-block-snippets** - library providing block snippets of html code for easier development webpages with ajax.
 You can find it here https://github.com/druids/django-block-snippets
  * **django-chamber** - several helpers removing code duplication.
 You can find it here https://github.com/druids/django-chamber

-All optional libraries is not instaled automatically.
-Other libraries are dependecies of django-is-core.
+All optional libraries are not installed automatically.
+Other libraries are dependencies of django-is-core.

 Using Pip
 ---------